Sardar (2022 film): Plot

+In the present, learning of Rathore's betrayal and his family's fate, an enraged Sardar tracks Victor.
+Paavadaisaami is forced to help RAW detain Vijay to lure Sardar, while Shalini visits Victor, who has been sheltering Timmy.
+Sardar infiltrates RAW headquarters disguised as Victor, using Chandra Mohan's biometrics to access the central vault.
+Trapping him in the vault, Rathore reveals to Sardar that he personally murdered his family, staging it as a mass suicide after Indhrani overheard his plot, to ensure Sardar remained framed as a traitor.
+A detained Vijay overhears the conversation.

+Outraged, Sardar drives a truck loaded with reactive Sodium into Rathore's central water plant of the project, asking Timmy to remain outside.
+While Vijay assists by subduing Rathore's mercenaries, Sardar drives the truck into the water tanks, causing a massive explosion that destroys the infrastructure and kills Rathore.
+Following the incident, Sardar reunites with Vijay and dissuades him from clearing his name publicly, arguing that exposing state corruption would undermine public trust in the government.

+The government clears Sameera's name and cancels the pipeline project.
+Vijay is suspended from the police force for failing to capture Sardar; however, Chandra Mohan, who has discerned the truth about Rathore, reveals he orchestrated the suspension to covertly recruit Vijay into RAW for an overseas assignment in Cambodia.

 Production

 Development

 In late-December 2019, it was reported that Karthi, who was filming for Ponniyin Selvan: I and II at that time had signed a new project with P. S. Mithran and the production would commence only after his commitments for the two-part series.
 However, production of the two-parter was halted due to the COVID-19 pandemic lockdown in India which led to Karthi prioritizing on other projects.
 On 14 November 2020, coinciding with Diwali, the production company Prince Pictures officially confirmed the project.

 A puja ceremony was held at the office of Prince Pictures with the actor and director being present.
 Mithran renewed his norm technicians—cinematographer George C. Williams, editor Ruben and stunt choreographer Dhilip Subbarayan—while G. V. Prakash Kumar was assigned as the music composer and K. Kadhir served as the art director.
 The film's title Sardar was officially announced on 25 April 2021.